ProCode47/ProCode47/README.md

-### Hi there 👋 ...
+## Hi there 👋 ...
 Welcome to my Github Page 💙
 ### Am a Web Developer interested in Javascript Technologies ✔
-React✅...
-Express✅...MongoDB ✅
+# React✔...
+Express✔...MongoDB ✔
-You can reach me via FB -Check my profile for link 😊
+# You can reach me via FB -Check my profile for link 😊👆
-### ⚡ Fun Fact: Am looking forward to using Python(Django) for Web !! ✌
+## Currently building real-world web-apps & Learning new technologies ✌
+# Thanks for coming to my TED Talk 😂😅

 <!--
 **ProCode47/ProCode47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.